Susanna Ann (1823 ship)

 Susanna Ann (or Susannah Ann, or Susannah Anne). was a smack launched at Bridport or Cowes in 1814, almost surely under another name.
 Between 1823 and 1833 she made six voyages as a whaler and sealer in the British southern whale fishery.
 From around 1834 on she traded with Africa, and then in 1838 she sailed to New South Wales (NSW).
 She moved her registry to NSW and traded between east coast Australian ports and with New Zealand until she was wrecked on 20 March 1847.

 Career

 Susanna Ann first appeared in Lloyd's Register (LR) in 1823.

 News of the discovery of the South Shetland Islands and a new sealing ground there had just reached England and so a number of owners sent vessels to the region to exploit the opportunity.

 1st voyage (1823–1825): Captain Brown sailed from London on 12 September 1823, bound for the Falkland Islands.
+She carried three apprentices from the Marine Society, who all deserted when she reached Buenos Aires.
+(Susanna Ann was quite small, and uncomfortable.)
+On 12 August 1824 she arrived at Buenos Aires from the Falklands, under the command of Captain Robertson; Brown had apparently died.
+On 5 October she arrived at Buenos Aires again, this time from Patagonia.

-Susanna Ann returned to London on 26 June 1825 with 20 casks of oil, and 3,700 or 4,423 seal skins.
+Susanna Ann returned to London on 26 June 1825, with 20 casks of oil, and 3,700 or 4,423 seal skins.
+Other records show that she had two tons of train oil for J. Lucas, and 74 tons of sperm oil for William Mellish.